acoustid/acoustid-server/acoustid/web/pages/index.md

 <p>
-    If you have an unknown music file, one of the applications using AcoustID will very likely be able to tell you what song is it, who wrote it, and a lot more.
+    If you have an unknown music file, one of the applications using AcoustID will very likely be able to tell you what song it is, who wrote it, and a lot more.
 In case AcoustID doesn't recognize the song yet, you can help by submitting it to the database, so that the next person trying to identify the same song will